maurelio1234/jhipster-drools-optaplanner-playground/jhipster/README.md

 Once you are done, use the ``Submit`` link to request for an optimized set list.

+A ``Job information`` section will appear on the bottom of the page, it will display the status of the server side work, and the current best set list.

 ## Usage instructions

 In order to use it: